TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 - `int`
 - `float`
 - `bool`
-- `List[T]` - where `T` is any supported type
+- `List[T]` - where `T` is any supported type including sqlglot expressions
-- `Tuple[T]` - where `T` is any supported type
+- `Tuple[T]` - where `T` is any supported type including sqlglot expressions
-- `Dict[K, V]` - where `K` and `V` are supported types

-We also support SQLGlot expressions as a type hint, allowing you to ensure inputs are coerced to the desired SQL AST node.
+We also support SQLGlot expressions as type hints, allowing you to ensure inputs are coerced to the desired SQL AST node your intending on working with.
 Some useful examples include:

 - `exp.Table`
 - `exp.Column`
 - `exp.Literal`
 - `exp.Identifier`
-- `exp.Binary`

-Effectively, we can attempt to coerce into any SQLGlot expression type, which can be useful for more complex macros.
-When coercing to more complex types, its most useful to pass a string literal.
-A typed macro will parse a string literal using SQLGlot and assert it is the correct type.
-Failure to coerce to the correct type will result in the original expression being passed to the macro.
-This is preferred to coercing to a type that is not the correct type.
-If you would like to raise an error when the coercion fails, you can use the `assert` statement.
+While these might be obvious examples, you can effectively coerce an input into _any_ SQLGlot expression type, which can be useful for more complex macros.
+When coercing to more complex types, you will almost certainly need to pass a string literal.
+When a string literal is passed to a macro that hints at a SQLGlot expression, the string will be parsed using SQLGlot and coerced to the correct type.
+Failure to coerce to the correct type will result in the original expression being passed to the macro and a warning being logged for the user to address as-needed.

+When coercion fails, there will always be a warning logged but we will not crash.
+We believe the macro should be flexible by default, meaning the default behavior is preserved if we cannot coerce.
+Give that, the user can express whatever level of additional checks they want.
+For example, if you would like to raise an error when the coercion fails, you can use an `assert` statement.
 For example:

 ```python linenums="1"
 @macro()